CS 100 — Introduction to Computing (3)

 CS 364 — Operating Systems (3)

-An introduction to the major concepts of modern operating systems.
-Topics include operating system structure, process and thread management, inter-process communication and synchronization, scheduling, memory management, input/output operations, and ﬁle systems.
-Prerequisites: CS 232, or consent of the instructor.
+An introduction presents an introduction to major concepts of modern operating systems.
+Topics include operating system structure, process and thread management, inter-process communication and synchronization, scheduling, memory management, input/output operations, and file systems.
+Offered every other year.
+Prerequisites: CS 270, or consent of the instructor.

 CS 420 — Advanced Programming (3)